-In addition to the telephone numbers and addresses above, participating providers may access the Aetna Better Health website 24 hours a day, 7 days a week at www.aetnabetterhealth.com/virginia for up-to-date information, forms, and other resources.
+In addition to the telephone numbers and addresses above, participating providers may access the Aetna Better Health website 24 hours a day, seven days a week at AetnaBetterHealth.com/Virginia/providers for up-to-date information, forms, and other resources.
+Our provider newsletter can be accessed at AetnaBetterHealth.com/Virginia/providers/provider-news.

-Within the website, a secure provider web portal is maintained.
-The web portal can be accessed directly at www.aetnabetterhealth.com/virginia

-The secure provider web portal provides a platform for Aetna Better Health to communicate health care information directly to providers.
+Within the website, a secure Provider Portal is maintained.
+The web portal can be accessed directly at AetnaBetterHealth.com/Virginia/providers/portal.
+The secure Provider Portal provides a platform for Aetna Better Health to communicate health care information directly to providers.

-The health plan's eligibility and claims information can be accessed via the web portal.
+The health plan's eligibility and claims information can be accessed via the Provider Portal.
 Additional information regarding the website and secure web portal is available in the Provider Relations chapter.